-Choice of color.
+Many color choices.
 Exterior made of durable, recycled ripstop to resist snagging.
-100% polyester.
+Shell is 100% polyester.
 Lightweight.
-Treated for moisture-resistance.
+Treated for moisture resistance.
 Fully adjustable hem.
 Zippered pockets.

 Too lightweight for extreme cold.

 Made with ripstop fabric, 800-fill Traceable Down insulation, and a water-repellent finish.
 Made from recycled polyester.
 Monochromatic colors, quilted design, and small logo are simple, classy features that are easy to match with any outfit.
 Zipper opens and closes smoothly.

 Some consumers wish it had a detachable hood.
 Often out of stock due to its popularity.